 Enhanced scuff and chemical resistance, along with higher gloss and faster cure for overprint varnishes, are elements that favor UV/EB over other technologies, allowing this technology to dominate the cardboard packaging market.

 IGM offers a comprehensive range of acrylates, photoinitiators, additives and specialty resins providing, for example, matte finishes.

-UV / EB curable inks are experiencing continuous growth.
-Their advantages over solvent-borne and waterborne inks include faster drying times, improved setting, little or no VOC emissions, lower energy requirements, and better rub and scratch resistance.
-They enable short-run, high quality on-demand commercial printing, and online converting of folding cartons in the packaging industry.
+UV/EB curable inks continue to experience strong growth given their advantages over solvent based and water based inks including faster drying times, improved setting, little or no VOC emissions, lower energy requirements and better resistance properties.
+They enable short-run, high quality on-demand commercial printing and online converting of folding cartons in the packaging industry.
 Energy curable inks are used in lithographic, flexographic, screen, and inkjet printing.

 IGM offers a comprehensive range of acrylates, photoinitiators and specialty resins to optimize application properties, cure and performance properties of pigmented systems.

 UV curable inkjet is a high growth printing technology.
 Compared to conventional printing and imaging technologies, its advantages include relatively low hardware cost and full color high resolution image quality that is suitability for low-cost short-run digital and on-demand printing.
 It also offers the possibility to print directly onto three-dimensional objects.
 UV curable inkjet inks are typically formulated as 100% solids or water based.
 Formulations usually contain low viscosity acrylates, as printing head nozzles must permit inks to be forced through very small orifices.